forlooped/React-Tic-Tac-Toe/README.md

 A very basic Tic-Tac-Toe game implementation with React.
+No AI (i.e. both the moves need to be given by human players)

 Play the game [here](https://ancient-plateau-41920.herokuapp.com/)